The heterogeneous impact of the EU-Canada agreement with causal machine learning: Results

-In Figure \ref{fig:matrix_structure_intensive_firm}, we report the design of a firm-level matrix to study the intensive margin by multiproduct firms.
-Please remember that, consistently with eq. \ref{eq: firm treatment}, we consider as treated any (multiproduct) firm with at least one product line whose tariff or quota has been affected by the signature of the CETA.
 In Figure \ref{fig:matrix_structure_intensive_firm}, rows correspond to the $N$ multi-product French exporters.
 Among them, $\Theta$ is the population of treated firms, and $(N-\Theta)$ is the set of untreated firms.
 Each column represents a different combination of time $t$ and product $p$.
 The product is identified at the HS 6-digit level, and we include only the three most traded lines for each firm before $\tau$, i.e., the year of treatment, among those exported in each of the three years in the panel.
 The matrix element $Y_{i,(pt)}$ measures the observed outcome of firm $i$ for the product $p$ at time $t$.

 Similarly to what we did at the product level, we reconstruct the matrix of observed outcomes and predict the counterfactuals following the estimator in eq. \ref{eq: generic}.
 Table \ref{tab:pred_quality_firm_level} presents summary statistics of the prediction quality of our firm-level exercise.
-The percentage of expected error for the parameter of interest (i.e. the Scatter Index) is $29$\%.
+The percentage of expected error for the parameter of interest (i.e., the Scatter Index) is $29$\%.
 Prediction power indicates that the algorithm successfully replicates the dynamics of the original matrices of outcomes in the observed entries.\footnote{As in a classic machine-learning predictive framework, the algorithm is first trained on different in-sample subsets and then tested out of the sample.
-See also footnote 19 for further details.} At this point, we can validly use predicted values of unobserved potential outcomes as counterfactuals for what would have happened if CETA was not signed.
+See also footnote \ref{footnote: cross-validation} for further details.} At this point, we can validly use predicted values of unobserved potential outcomes as counterfactuals for what would have happened if CETA were not signed.